Skip to content

 You think customers are more price-sensitive than they actually are.

-Research shows contractors lose only 5–10% of customers from a 10% price increase.
+Research shows contractors lose only 5-10% of customers from a 10% price increase.
 But 90% stay.
-And most of those who stay are your best customers—the ones who value quality over cheap.
+And most of those who stay are your best customers, the ones who value quality over cheap.

-The Real Calculation: When To Raise Prices
+When You Should Raise Prices

 Spread the increase across service types and customers feel it less.